 then see what mysqld prints to the console,

 and so have a better grasp of what is going on.
 On Windows,

 --console option to direct the

 output to the console window.

-problem is performance-related, or your server appears to be
+performance-related, or your server appears to be hung, you

-hung, use the standard Monitor to print information about the
+should enable the standard Monitor to print information about

-with locks, use the Lock Monitor.
-If the problem is in creation
+is with locks, enable the Lock Monitor.
+If the problem is in

-of tables or other data dictionary operations, use the Table
+creation of tables or other data dictionary operations, enable

 If you suspect that a table is corrupt, run